 Dig a hole as deep as and twice as wide as the nursery container.
 Carefully remove the plant from the container, put it in the hole, and press the soil to remove any air pockets.

 It’s generally recommended that you backfill with native soil and not add any amendments.
 However, good drainage is critical.
-So if you know your soil is slow draining, it’s OK to amend with coarse sand or small gravel until you have a loose, well-drained mix.
+So if you know your soil is slow draining, amend it with coarse sand or small gravel until you have a loose, well-drained mix.

 Be very careful when handling firesticks!
 Wear gloves, long sleeves, and eye protection.
 If you get the sap on your skin, wash it immediately with soap.
 Getting the sap in your eyes should be considered a medical emergency.